PHP-DI/PHP-DI/news/15-php-di-5-0-released.md

 - minor backward compatibility breaks (nothing to get too alarmed about)
 - API and syntax simplifications (aka syntactic sugar)
-- new major features for modular systems (aka bundles, modules, plugins, …)
+- new major features for modular applications (aka bundles, modules, plugins, …)
 - performance improvements and a lighter package
 - a new website, logo and half rewritten documentation